michalgm/curiosityhacked.org/oakland/CHILL.md

 *“I'm excited that I can be with friends learning about things I'd never even heard of before I heard about this program.
 I'm also excited that I'm going to learn how to learn about things I want to explore."*

-*I am excited about this creation because it gives me a fresh start.
+*"I am excited about this creation because it gives me a fresh start.
 I just love the idea of having a place to learn with my friends, a place where I can be myself."*